-Positive Train Control (PTC) systems are technologies designed to automatically stop or slow a train before certain accidents related to human error occur.
+Positive Train Control (PTC) systems are technologies designed to automatically stop a train before certain accidents related to human error occur.

 Mandated by Congress as part of the Rail Safety Improvement Act of 2008 (RSIA), PTC has been an unprecedented technological undertaking requiring each railroad to develop — from scratch — a system comprised of hundreds of thousands of components that must work across an interconnected network of freight, passenger and commuter railroads.